 When properly fitted with a seat cushion, wheelchairs generally should also have a back cushion.
 Back cushions provide the same benefits as a seat cushion, but they also provide added support to the lower back and help to improve posture.

-These handy-dandy, little tools attach to the back of a wheelchair to keep it from tipping over while shifting weight in the chair.
-They provide additional peace of mind by preventing fall and injuries.
+These handy tools attach to the back of a wheelchair to keep it from tipping over while shifting weight in the chair.
+They provide additional peace of mind by preventing falls and injuries.

 Fitting a wheelchair with heel loops is a great way to provide a more supportive and comfortable foot position on the footplate.
 These loops prevent injury by keeping your feet from slipping, sliding and falling off the footplate.